stefankrysa/MScDissertation/README.md

 #### Repository Structure

-The analysis is organized into **three Jupyter notebooks**, which must be run in order:
+The analysis is organized into **three Jupyter notebooks**, which must be run in order.

 1. **`mobile_retail_processing.ipynb`**
    - Initial processing of footfall and retail data.